kalch/Docs/aspnet/hosting/aspnet-core-module.rst

 Configuring the ASP.NET Core Module
 -----------------------------------

-The ASP.NET Core Module is configured via a site or application's *web.config* file and has its own configuration section within ``system.webServer - aspNetCore``.
+The ASP.NET Core Module is configured via a site or application *web.config* file and has its own configuration section within ``system.webServer - aspNetCore``.

 Configuration Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^